darleg/QuantumCircuts/README.md

-# Quantum Circuts
+# Quantum Circuits

 To understand quantum circuits, you'll need a grasp of several key concepts from linear algebra and quantum mechanics.
 Here are the essentials:

-A. Mathmatics
+A. Mathematics

   1. Geometry
   2. Trigonometry
   3. Vectors
-  4. Linear Algerbra
+  4. Linear Algebra
   5. Complex Numbers
   6. Probability Theory